PaddlePaddle/PaddleX/docs/pipeline_deploy/high_performance_inference.en.md

 pip list | grep nvidia-cudnn
 ```

 If you wish to use the Paddle Inference TensorRT subgraph engine, you will need to install TensorRT additionally.
 Please refer to the related instructions in the [PaddlePaddle Local Installation Tutorial](../installation/paddlepaddle_install.en.md).
 Note that because the underlying inference library of the high-performance inference plugin also integrates TensorRT, it is recommended to install the same version of TensorRT to avoid version conflicts.
-Currently, the TensorRT version integrated into the high-performance inference plugin's underlying inference library is 8.6.1.6.
+Currently, the TensorRT version integrated into the CUDA 11.8 high-performance inference plugin's underlying inference library is 8.6.1.6.
 If you are using the official PaddlePaddle image, you do not need to worry about version conflicts.

 After confirming that the correct versions of CUDA, cuDNN, and TensorRT (optional) are installed, run: